-If a student is readmitted, the student must review his/her academic program with the counselor prior to enrollment after dismissal and may be required by the counselor to engage in one or more of the following: (1) an assessment program, (2) college success courses or (3) CSG 150 Career/Life Planning course.
+If a student is readmitted, the student must review his/her academic program with the counselor prior to enrollment after dismissal and may be required by the counselor to engage in one or more of the following: (1) an assessment program, (2) college success courses or (3) CSG 150\(\rightarrow\) Career/Life Planning course.

-Mandatory Enrollment in COL102, Being Successful in College

-When students consistently underachieve academically, the institution shall take a pro-active position in order to improve academic performance.
-Specifically, students on academic probation have demonstrated inadequate academic performance, resulting in a cumulative grade-point average below 2.0.
-In order to correct or improve on academic performance: (1) Students who have completed 12 credit hours and have a cumulative GPA below 2.0 shall be required to enroll in COL 102\$, Being Successful in College, in the next semester, (2) This policy shall be mandated for students placed on academic probation as a result of course work completed during the previous 12 months.
+Mandatory Enrollment in COL 102◊, Being Successful in College probation have demonstrated inadequate academic performance, resulting in a cumulative grade-point average below 2.0.
+In order to correct or improve on academic performance: (1) Students who have completed 12 credit hours and have a cumulative GPA below 2.0 shall be required to enroll in COL 102 \Diamond , Being Successful in College, in the next semester, (2) This policy shall be mandated for students placed on academic probation as a result of course work completed during the previous 12 months.